Skip to main content

 Last updated: March 21, 2026

-A good fit for students who want accessible admissions and families looking for lower cost. no major red flags in the data. a public school with 2,260 students.
+A good fit for families looking for lower cost and students who prefer a mid-size campus. no major red flags in the data. a public school with 2,160 students.

 Accept